JStaRFilms/adaptive-study-game/README.md

 ## 🗺️ Roadmap

+- [x] **Deeper Analysis**: Provide users with insights into their weak spots and suggest topics to focus on.
+(Initial version implemented!)
+- [ ] **Long-term Progress Tracking**: Track performance on specific topics across multiple quiz sessions to visualize improvement over time.
 - [ ] **Enhanced Gamification**: Leaderboards, achievements, and shareable results.
-- [ ] **Deeper Analysis**: Provide users with insights into their weak spots and suggest topics to focus on.
 - [ ] **More Question Types**: Introduce diagram labeling, matching, and sequencing questions.
 - [ ] **Collaborative Study Sets**: Allow users to share their study sets with others.
 - [ ] **Localization**: Translate the UI into multiple languages.